dennisnyarko/cloud-foundations-notes/module-5-networking.md

 This service enables you to establish a dedicated private connection between your network and a VPC in the AWS Cloud.

 **Benefits**: AWS Direct Connect reduces network costs and increases the amount of bandwidth.

+### More about Direct Connect:

+- Latency-sensitive applications: Direct Connect bypasses the internet and provides a consistent, low-latency network experience.
+This makes it ideal for applications like video streaming and other real-time applications that require high performance.
+Media files moving quickly labeled latency-sensitive applications.

+- Large-scale data migration or transfer: Direct Connect helps ensure smooth and reliable data transfers at massive scale for real-time analysis, rapid data backup, or broadcast media processing.
+-